This post provides detailed information on the telecommunications network engineer job description, including duties, tasks, and responsibilities.

 The telecommunication engineer is responsible for designing and installing telecommunication equipment and facilities such as electronic switching system, optical fiber optics, microwave transmission systems, and IP networks.

-Their job description entails ensuring that data transmitted over wired or wireless communication is of high-quality.
+The telecommunication engineer job description entails ensuring that data transmitted over wired or wireless communication is of high-quality.

 It also involves providing data transmission services with high-speed capabilities.